 GASB Statement No. 34 required the District to report and depreciate new infrastructure assets effective in 2004.
 Infrastructure assets include lake improvements, dams and drainage systems.
 Neither their historical cost nor related depreciation has historically been reported in the financial statements.
 For governmental entities with total annual revenues of less than \$10 million for the fiscal year ended December 31, 1999, the retroactive reporting of infrastructure is not required under the provisions of GASB Statement No. 34.
 The District has elected to implement the general provisions of GASB Statement No. 34 in the current year and has elected not to report infrastructure assets acquired in years prior to 2004.
-The District did not acquire any infrastructure assets from 2004 through 2017.
+The District did not acquire any infrastructure assets from 2004 through 2018.

 The District implemented GASB Statement No. 51, Accounting and Financial Reporting for Intangible Assets effective January 1, 2010.
 GASB Statement No. 51 required the District to capitalize and amortize intangible assets.
 Intangible assets include easements and computer software.
 For governmental entities with total annual revenues of less than \$10 million for the fiscal year ended December 31, 1999, the retroactive reporting of intangible assets in not required under the provision of GASB Statement No. 51.
 The District has elected not to report intangible assets acquired in years prior to 2010.
-The District did not acquire any intangible assets from 2010 through 2017.